craigbarratt/hass-pyscript-jupyter/README.md

 will have different global contexts.
 If you wish, you can use the function `pyscript.set_global_ctx()` to set the context in the other tabs to be the same as the first.

+For VSCode:
+* Like Jupyter console, `log` and `print` output from trigger functions won't be displayed by VSCode since their output is generated after the current code cell execution is complete.
+You'll need to look at the HASS log file for log output from your trigger functions.
+* Some unresolved bug causes VSCode to start two pyscript Jupyter kernels, and the second one is typically shutdown soon after it starts.
+This seems to be benign - it should be invisible to the user, although the global context names (eg, jupyter_0) will increment by 2 on each new session, rather than 1.

 ## Contributing

 Contributions are welcome!
 You are encouraged to submit PRs, bug reports, feature requests or